A detailed breakdown of pricing, plan terms, and customer experiences to help you confidently select your next natural gas provider in Georgia

 *rates may vary by location and household usage

 Before diving into specific company rates, you need a quick primer on how the deregulated natural gas market actually operates in Georgia.
-Unlike traditional utility setups where one company manages everything, Georgia splits the responsibilities.
-Atlanta Gas Light (AGL) owns and maintains all the physical infrastructure, the underground pipes, the meters on the side of your house, and the emergency response teams.
-When you choose between Georgia certified natural gas marketers, you are strictly selecting the company that purchases the gas on your behalf and handles your monthly billing.
+Unlike traditional utility setups where one single company manages everything, Georgia splits the responsibilities.
+Atlanta Gas Light (AGL) owns and maintains all the physical infrastructure — the underground pipes, the meters on the side of your house, and the emergency response teams.
+When you choose between Georgia certified natural gas marketers, you are strictly selecting the company that purchases the actual gas on your behalf and handles your monthly billing.

 | Plan Name | Rate | Plan Type | Base Charge | Cancellation Fee | |